THE INCOMPLETE MAP

 Now, the real war begins—inside his own mind.

-After sacrificing his anonymity to expose the global threat of a rogue AI in The Algorithmic Tide, Kael’s real work begins: forging AuraText, an ethically aligned AI to offer humanity a different future.
+After sacrificing his anonymity to expose the global threat of a rogue AI in The Algorithmic Tide, Kael's real work begins: forging AuraText, an ethically aligned AI to offer humanity a different future.
 But as he prepares for this monumental task, he confronts a terrifying reality: his five-thousand-year life is a fractured mosaic, the wisdom of the ages lost to ancient trauma.
-He cannot build the future if he cannot remember his past.
-To save the 21st century, Kael must embark on an 800-year deep dive into his own soul.
+The paradox is absolute—he cannot build the future if he cannot remember his past.

 Empty space, drag to resize